LiyueWang-zz/serverless-plugin-apig-binary-status/README.md

 # serverless-plugin-apig-binary-status

-[Serverless framework](https://www.serverless.com) plugin to check binary enabled for API Gateway
+[Serverless framework](https://www.serverless.com) plugin to check binary enabled for API Gateway.
+This plugin is only for internal project purpose.

 ## Installation